Leading Change In the Healthcare Industry

 That’s why I am thrilled to be leading Geneia at precisely this time – not only are we in the midst of unprecedented change, but we’re also realizing the fruits of years, and in some cases, decades of technological innovation.
 And the opportunities ahead to improve and personalize care for patients while simultaneously restoring the joy of medicine to physicians and care teams are tremendous.

 Technology – Geneia’s technology and that of other pioneers in healthcare – is empowering physicians and care teams and arming with them with the data and action steps necessary to provide the best care to their patients at the exact moment it is needed.
 No longer are physicians waiting weeks and months for health insurance claims and other imperfect data to try to piece together what’s happening with their patient.
 Instead, they’re getting the full picture, a holistic view as the result of integrating clinical, administrative, psychographic, and physiologic data, and this, in turn, helps them to provide technology-enabled, personalized medicine.

-At Geneia, we’re bringing about patient-focused, patient-first medicine in the way that the TV characters Marcus Welby and Cliff Huxtable practiced, but we’re using technology to enhance and personalize it in ways that weren’t even imaginable in the days when doctors still carried medical bags.
+At Geneia, we’re bringing about patient-focused, patient-first medicine in the way that TV characters like Marcus Welby practiced, but we’re using technology to enhance and personalize it in ways that weren’t even imaginable in the days when doctors still carried medical bags.

 In our changing healthcare market, we’re using technology to restore the joy in medicine for physicians, care teams and their patients.
 I can’t wait to tell you more about it in my future posts.